sebastienh/textually.net/content/en/documentation/stylo/revealHideSidebar.md

 To reveal the sidebar:

-- Move the mouse cursor to the right side of a Stylo/Nodio document window.
+- Move the mouse cursor to the right side of a Stylo document window.
 - Reveal the [_Style Picker_](#showHideStylePicker)
 - Reveal the [_Tools_](#showHideTools)